Carl Henrik Boheman

 Carl Henrik Boheman (10 July 1796 – 2 November 1868) was a Swedish entomologist.
+He collected specimens in Norway and became a curator of the Swedish museum of natural history and described numerous beetle species.

+Life and work

-Boheman studied at Lund University and trained as an officer, participating in the invasion of Norway in 1814.
-He had been an enthusiastic entomologist since childhood, and was called by the Royal Swedish Academy of Sciences in 1841 to the position of professor and keeper of the Department of Entomology of the Swedish Museum of Natural History in Stockholm.
+Boheman was born in Jönköping, the son of mystic Carl Adolf Andersson Boheman who was involved in Freemasonry and made money in England and Copenhagen.
+Boheman was to become a merchant and apprenticed to Nils Westrin, a student of Linnaeus and Thunberg who collected insects.
+This made him interested in insects at an early age and he studied Latin.
+He studied law at Lund University but quit in 1813 and joined the Jönköping Regiment and trained as an officer, participating in the invasion of Norway in 1814.
+He collected insect specimens through his travels.
+He was called by the Royal Swedish Academy of Sciences in 1841 to the position of professor and keeper of the Department of Entomology of the Swedish Museum of Natural History in Stockholm.
 He had been made a member of the Academy in 1838.
 He retired from the Museum in 1867.